-native fauna seen as "pests" or "predators" has led to species imperilment.10 Examples of wildlife imperiled by rancher persecution are prairie dogs, wolves, grizzly bears, pronghorn, rattlesnakes, and pocket gophers.
+wildlife imperiled by rancher persecution are prairie dogs, wolves, grizzly bears, pronghorn, rattlesnakes, and pocket gophers.

 The biennial review discloses this threat to the gamut of listed taxa from this land use.
 Species impacted include: state listed invertebrates, fishes, birds, and mammals (e.g., Mexican wolf).

-Despite the acknowledgement of the harms to native species from livestock grazing, recommendations in the biennial review do not include conservation steps which could address this widespread threat.
+But despite the acknowledgement of the harms to native species from livestock grazing, recommendations in the biennial review generally do not include conservation steps which could address this widespread threat.
 A number of species imperiled by livestock grazing are located in the southwestern and southeastern portions of the state, areas which also contain a high proportion of federal land.
 This affords NMDGF the opportunity to participate in National Environmental Policy Act processes to voice its opposition to continued erosion of imperiled species and their habitat.
 This strategy should be noted in the biennial review.

 In addition, we applaud the Wildlife Commission's embrace of reform in regard to the Mexican wolf recovery program.
 In addition to direct releases of Mexican wolves into New Mexico, we implore NMDGF and the Wildlife Commission to advocate livestock management practices, such as timely removal of livestock carcasses, which are so imperative to the success of this recovery effort.
+We were puzzled, however, by the recommendation of working "with local interests to ensure that successful Mexican wolf reintroduction is consistent with ongoing land uses" (p.
+106).
+The problem is not wolf inconsistency with local land uses, as Defenders of Wildlife compensates ranchers for wolf depredations.
+Rather, the problem is irresponsible livestock management and federal agencies that cater to the livestock industry, which is bent on effecting the second extirpation of Mexican wolves in our nature's history.